aha917/musescore-tweaks/README.md

 ## Installing the MuseScore AppImage

-`export.fish` drives MuseScore Studio in converter mode, so it needs the application on disk.
+`export.fish` drives MuseScore in converter mode, so it needs the application on disk.
 It expects a **portable AppImage** at a fixed path:

 ```
 ~/AppImages/musescore_studio_4.7_portable.appimage
 ```

+If an OS-package installed Musescore on another place, create a link to ~/AppImages/musescore_studio_4.7_portable.appimage

 Set it up once: